The Inspiration

 -

-The photography used for the podcast’s website and promotional material is by Michael Turek.
+The photography used for the podcast’s website and promotional material is by Michael Turek (unless otherwise stated).

 The music is ‘Morin Khuur Concerto No. 1’ by Ulziibayar Shatar.
 Munkhbayar Erdenebaatar plays the morin khurr, and Odgerel Sampilnorov is the pianist.